teja230/storesight/frontend/README.md

-# StoreSight Frontend
+# ShopGauge Frontend

-StoreSight is an enterprise-grade analytics and competitor intelligence platform for Shopify merchants.
-Built with React 18, TypeScript, and Vite, it provides real-time business insights, automated competitor discovery, and comprehensive data privacy compliance.
+ShopGauge is an enterprise-grade analytics and competitor intelligence platform for Shopify merchants.
+Built with React 18, TypeScript, and Vite, it provides real-time business insights, automated competitor tracking, and intelligent business intelligence.

 ## 🚀 Live Demo